Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 Training should be delivered at several levels, including:

-- General awareness training for all staff whose work may be affected either directly or indirectly by the Project Teams Safety and Environmental Management Systems.
+- General awareness training for all staff whose work may be affected either directly or indirectly by the Delivery Teams Safety and Environmental Management Systems.

 - Safety and environment management system training is required for those with direct responsibility for POEMS and POSMS implementation and maintenance;